dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 This is a non-exhaustive list, as there are many Polaris 10 and 20 cards.
 For a device not listed here, check the device ID and compare it to the list below.

 Additionally, a few cards may have device IDs that are uncommon.
-If your card's device ID does not match what is listed in the table, check the device ID support table.
+If your card's device ID does not match what is listed in the table, you may need to spoof the device ID.

 :::